fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-network-linux-lab.md

 **Ping** works by sending ICMP (Internet Control Message Protocol) Echo Request packages to a specified destination IP on the network and waits for a reply.
 When the destination receives the package, it responds with an ICMP echo reply.

-With the **ping** command, IT Administrators can determine whether a remote destination IP is active or inactive.
-IT Administrators can also find the round-trip delay in communicating with the destination and check whether there is a packet loss.
+IT Administrators can use the **ping** command to determine whether a remote destination IP is active or inactive.
+IT Administrators can also find the round-trip delay in communicating with the destination and check whether a packet loss has occured.

 <aside class="positive">
 Ping is not sufficient for determining service availability.
-Instead, check your UDP/TCP port directly, to see if the service is still available.
+Instead, check the UDP/TCP port of the service directly to determine whether the service is available or not.
 </aside>

 ### Sample code